nikgraf/vimfiles/README.md

 To use Ack you have to install it on your System.
 For more Information see http://github.com/mileszs/ack.vim

+### Ack

+To use Ack you have to install it on your System.
+For more Information see http://github.com/mileszs/ack.vim

 ## Setup

 Then 'cd' into the repo and run this commands to get all the submodules